iturdikulov/notes/research/Price-Donut_Tutorial_in_Blender.md

 Setting dimension of objects from real word can save a lot of time, especially for complex scenes (where you import other objects, etc.).

-When you're scaling objects for example, you can quickly input custom value using ==`.number`== keys chord.
+When you're scaling objects for example, and this mode is active you can quickly input custom value using ==`number`== keys chord.

 After scaling object, when you sure, apply it (`C-A` → Scale).